16 Sexual Health

 Multiple types of chronic illnesses and chronic pain can also lead to a decrease in sex drive, likely through a combination of the disease’s physical effects and the psychological stress associated with a chronic illness.
 For example, painful intercourse (dyspareunia) can lead to loss of libido in women.
 Psychological factors associated with low libido include poor body image, anxiety, low self-esteem, stress, and poor communication.
 In addition, certain medications, such as some antidepressants, can also cause a reduction in sex drive.

-Pelvic inflammatory disease (PID) is a severe infection of the female reproductive organs in the upper genital tract.
-These include the uterus, fallopian tubes, and ovaries.
+Pelvic inflammatory disease (PID) is a severe infection of the female reproductive organs in the upper genital tract, including the uterus, fallopian tubes, and ovaries.

 Signs and symptoms of PID include pelvic pain, vaginal bleeding, lower abdominal pain, pain during sexual intercourse, painful urination, chills, and fever.